MuratEmirhanAlptekin/nginx-load-balancing-tutorial/README.md

 ## Step 5: Verify the Load Balancing

 With the Nginx container and application containers running, you can test the load balancing.
-Open a web browser or use a tool like `curl` to send requests to `http://localhost`.
+Open a web browser to send requests to `http://localhost`.
 Each request should be forwarded to one of the application containers in a round-robin fashion.

 Congratulations!
 You have successfully set up Nginx as a load balancer between three Docker containers running your application.

 ## Conclusion

 This tutorial provided a step-by-step guide to configuring Nginx as a load balancer in a Docker environment.
-By following these instructions, you can easily distribute incoming traffic among multiple application containers, improving scalability and availability for your applications.
-Feel free to customize the configuration further to meet your specific requirements.
+By following these instructions, you can distribute incoming traffic among multiple application containers.

-For more advanced configurations and optimizations, refer to the official Nginx documentation: [https://nginx.org/en/docs/](https://nginx.org/en/docs/).